jboss-developer/jboss-portal-quickstarts/jsf2-rf4-hello-world-portlet/README.md

 All you need to build this example project is Java 6.0 (Java SDK 1.6) or newer and Maven 3.0 or newer.

-The project is designed to be deployed on Red Hat JBoss Portal 6.1 running on JBoss AS.
+The project is designed to be deployed on Red Hat JBoss Portal 6.1 running on JBoss EAP.

 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/include/configure-maven.md.ftl ~-->